 Under medical supervision, a person detoxing from meth will receive daily and constant medical monitoring to ensure vital functions such as breathing and heart rates, body temperature and blood pressure remain at safe levels.
 Many people in detoxification from meth will become severely dehydrated and may already be malnourished, and medical personnel can ensure a person receives the fluids, proper nutrition and supplements to restore physical health.

 Healing from the physical effects of meth and ridding the body of the drug is incredibly important to recovery success.
 Only once a person is free from the effects of methamphetamine, and their body back to regular functioning is their mind clear enough to be receptive to treatment.

 Because methamphetamine is such a powerful, potent drug, successfully entering meth recovery often requires a comprehensive, inpatient addiction treatment program.
 Inpatient care allows a person to reside in a drug and alcohol rehab center and have access to the most evidence-based therapies and treatment methods, as well as the highest level of medical care and treatment support.

 Meth is a highly addictive drug, so relapse is common, especially for those who do not have a strong personal support system or who do not receive intensive treatment for their addiction.
 Personal recovery outcomes may vary, but research has shown that people who complete a treatment program of up to 90 days are most likely to succeed in long-term recovery goals, including sobriety.

-The inpatient programs offered by rehab centers connected with Addiction Campuses are some of the most intensive and offer the highest level of care in addiction treatment.
+The inpatient programs offered by rehab centers connected with Vertava Health are some of the most intensive and offer the highest level of care in addiction treatment.
 Methamphetamine addiction treatment programs will be tailored to individual need and can include any number of therapies, counseling, medication, group involvement, arts and recreation and ongoing support in aftercare—all treatment components which lend to long-term recovery.